 Moist heat is better for making tougher cuts more tender.
 It stops the surface from drying out, keeps the meat moist, and also helps the collagen to break down.
 Moist heat penetrates evenly and quickly because the meat is submerged in liquid or steam.
 You can create moist heat with water and a lid, or covering in foil.

 - Broiling/Oven Grilling – Intense direct heat from above.
-This is best for tender steaks, chops, and kebabs.
+This is best for tender steaks, chops, and kebab recipes.

 - Grilling/Barbequing – Intense direct heat from below.
 This is again good for tender cuts.